Compressed Hypothesis Testing: To Mix or Not to Mix?: Appendix

 From these equations, we can obtain the minimizing $P$ and $P'$,

-where $\lambda$ is chosen such that $\frac{1}{2}[D(P||P_2)-D(P||P_1)]+\frac{1}{2}[D(P'||P_4)-D(P'||P_3)]= \frac{1}{n} \log(T)$.
+where $\lambda$ is chosen such that $D(P||P_2)-D(P||P_1)+ D(P'||P_4)-D(P'||P_3) = \frac{1}{n} \log(T)$.

-By symmetry, the error exponent of the second kind, and the error exponent of the first kind are stated as follows respectively:
+By symmetry, the error exponent of the second kind and the error exponent of the first kind are stated as follows respectively:

-The first exponent is a non-decreasing function in $\lambda$, and the second exponent is a non-increasing function in $\lambda$.
-In fact, the optimal error exponent, which is the minimum of these two exponents, is achieved when they are equal:
+The first error exponent is a non-decreasing function in $\lambda$, and the second error exponent is a non-increasing function in $\lambda$.
+Therefore, the optimal error exponent, which is the minimum of these two exponents, is achieved when they are equal; namely